blockprotocol/blockprotocol/packages/mock-block-dock/README.md

 It will also pass `linkGroups` and `linkedEntities`, which will be populated once you create links between entities using `createLinks` (see [linking entities](https://blockprotocol.org/spec/block-types#linking-entities) for more).

-`MockBlockEmbedder is` automatically included in [block-template](https://www.npmjs.com/package/block-template), which you can copy via [create-block-app](https://www.npmjs.com/package/create-block-app)
+`MockBlockDock is` automatically included in [block-template](https://www.npmjs.com/package/block-template), which you can copy via [create-block-app](https://www.npmjs.com/package/create-block-app)

 ## Note